How To: Investigate a Blocked Request

 By the end of this workflow, you should know:

-- Which event recorded the block.
+- Which request ID and Event recorded the block.

 - Whether the block matches policy intent.